UsmanMaqbool/hkust-phd-mphil-thesis/README.md

 Just clone the repository / download using the zip file.
 Make sure, you are `miktex` / `latex-live` pre-installed in your PC.
 For the editor, `Tex-Studio` or `VS-Code` is recommended.

+If you are using Tex-Studio, use multiple times <kbd>F1</kbd>, and <kbd>F8</kbd> for the bibliography of the each chapter.
+You might need to compile aux files as well.
+See [Compilation Error](#compilation-error) below.

 ## Signature Page
 You can add your digital signature.
 Just update the `includes/sig.png` file.
 ## Block Diagram